12 Unusual & Unique Stays in Utah for an Epic Adventure

 10. Adobe Retreat by Quiet Shelters

-For the design-conscious traveler who values architectural harmony as much as thread count.
-Adobe Retreat by Quiet Shelters blends into the crimson landscape outside Capitol Reef National Park.
-The rammed earth construction keeps interiors naturally cool during summer while storing solar warmth for chilly desert nights.
+Adobe Retreat by Quiet Shelters near Capitol Reef National Park is architectural eye candy that happens to be incredibly comfortable.
+The rammed earth construction keeps the interior naturally cool in summer and stores solar warmth for chilly desert nights.

-Located near Torrey, the retreat provides access to Capitol Reef’s otherworldly hikes and scenic Highway 12.
-The outdoor shower offers guilt-free water enjoyment thanks to rainwater harvesting systems.
-Stargazing from the rooftop deck reveals why this region earned the International Dark Sky designation.
+The location near Torrey puts you close to Capitol Reef’s otherworldly hikes and scenic Highway 12.
+The outdoor shower is surprisingly luxurious thanks to their rainwater harvesting system.
+The rooftop deck is perfect for stargazing – this area earned International Dark Sky designation for good reason.

 For a tranquil place to stay in Utah, Adobe Retreat by Quiet Shelters is a dream realized.